Home » Antique Furniture Restoration »

 Marquetry Restoration FAQs

-To discuss marquetry restoration, inlay restoration or any other aspect of an item of furniture that you might wish to bring back to its full glory please do not hesitate to contact me.
+To discuss marquetry restoration in Oxfordshire or Gloucestershire, inlay restoration or any other aspect of an item of furniture that you might wish to bring back to its full glory please do not hesitate to contact me.
 All restoration work is done entirely by hand using traditional techniques.

 Call 01608 658856 or click the button below to make an enquiry.